fivethirtyeight/data/poll-of-pollsters/README.md

 ### Poll of Pollsters data

-This repo contains the responses from pollsters to FiveThirtyEight's six polls of professional political pollsters, as described in these articles:
+This repo contains the responses from pollsters to FiveThirtyEight's seven polls of professional political pollsters, as described in these articles:

 [Pollsters Predict Greater Polling Error In Midterm Elections](http://fivethirtyeight.com/features/pollsters-predict-greater-polling-error-in-midterm-elections/)